pinobatch/numism/docs/gb_coins.md

 - DMG Sound 2: NO$GMB 0 of 12, VBA-M 7 of 12, mGBA 10 of 12
 - Instr Timing: NO$GMB fails, VBA-M and mGBA pass
 - Mem Timing 2: NO$GMB 0 of 3, VBA-M 2 of 3, mGBA passes
-- OAM Bug 2: NO$GMB LCD Sync fails, rendering others unmeasurable;
+- OAM Bug: NO$GMB LCD Sync fails, rendering others unmeasurable;
   VBA-M and mGBA 3 of 8

-I plan to research the reason behind each failure in order to understand how the behavior of the NO$GMB fantasy console differs from that of a Game Boy.
-Then I'll turn the differences most likely to affect game behavior into coins.

-Each stage has 10 coins.
-I want stage 1 to be the ten most impactful things that NO$GMB fails.
-Stage 2 can have things that NO$GMB passes so long as they're impactful and another notable emulator fails them.
+These emulators have not yet been tested:

+- Lameboy and GameYob in DeSmuME or MelonDS
+- Gambatte
+- REW

+Some notes from research into behavior differences follow:

 [TASVideos GB Accuracy Tests]: http://tasvideos.org/EmulatorResources/GBAccuracyTests.html